freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 communications should happen over a platform that provides E2EE, as you may need to share sensitive information.

-Configuration information is stored on the *Admin Workstation* under ``~/.config/securedrop-admin``:
+Configuration information is stored on the Admin Workstation under ``~/.config/securedrop-admin``:

 * ``~/.config/securedrop-admin/site-specific`` contains settings written by
   ``securedrop-admin sdconfig`` - if it is changed other admins should be notified.
-* The *Submission Public Key* and *OSSEC Alert Public Key* should be present under ``~/.config/securedrop-admin``.
-If these keys are rotated, the public keys should be updated on other *Admin Workstations*.
+* The Submission Public Key and OSSEC Alert Public Key should be present under ``~/.config/securedrop-admin``.
+If these keys are rotated, the public keys should be updated on other Admin Workstations.
-* *Onion Service* information is stored in several files:
+* Onion Service information is stored in several files:

     .. code-block:: none